-The young French film maker, Jean-Luc Godard, was inspired by this film from a novel written by a very young of Françoise Sagan (she was 18 years old), and cast Jean Seberg, the main character as the American girl in Paris in his debut film A bout de soufflé (Out of Breath, 1960).
-Directed by Otto Preminger, it’s the story of the spoilt teenager Cecile (Jean Seberg) whose decadent life is threatened when her father (David Niven) introduced his new lover (Deborah Kerr), a straitlaced, disapproving woman, into the household.
-It’s beautifully filmed and shows off the locations – the Côte d’Azur along the Mediterranean, and Saint Tropez, perfectly.
+The young French filmmaker, Jean-Luc Godard, was inspired by this film from a novel written by a very young of Françoise Sagan (she was 18 years old), and cast Jean Seberg, the main character as the American girl in Paris in his debut film, "A bout de soufé" (Out of Breath, 1960).
+Directed by Otto Preminger and released in 1954, it’s the story of the spoilt teenager Cecile (Jean Seberg), whose decadent life is threatened when her father (David Niven) introduced his new lover-(Deborah Kerr), a straitlaced, disapproving woman-into the household.
+It’s beautifully filmed and shows the Côte d’Azur along the Mediterranean, and Saint Tropez, perfectly.

-Love in the Afternoon, 1957
+Love in the Afternoon

 The original stars Audrey Hepburn and Gary Cooper as well as Maurice Chevalier.
 The plot is slightly different from the ad, concerning a middle-aged playboy (Gary Cooper), a private detective (Maurice Chevalier) and his daughter (Audrey Hepburn).

-The Longest Day, 1962
+The Longest Day

-French Kiss is a 1995 American romantic comedy film directed by Lawrence Kasdan and starring Meg Ryan and Kevin Kline.
+"French Kiss" is a 1995 American romantic comedy film directed by Lawrence Kasdan and starring Meg Ryan and Kevin Kline.
 Written by Adam Brooks, the film is about a woman who flies to France to confront her straying fiancé and gets into trouble when the charming crook seated next to her uses her to smuggle a stolen diamond necklace.
 It’s a delight to watch as Meg Ryan and Kevin Kline travel through the beautiful French countryside from Paris to Cannes.

-French Kiss was filmed on location in Paris (George V Quatre Saisons; Louvre; American Embassy at 2 Ave Gabriel; Champs Élysées; Sacré Coeur, Montmartre; Grand Pharmacie de la Place Blanche; Palais de Chaillot; Places des Abbesses; Canadian Embassy, 35 Ave Montaigne; Rue Feutrier and rue Paul Albert; Rue des Rosiers; Eiffel Tower.
-Also at Paris Studios Cinema, Billancourt, Hauts-de-Seine; La Tour d’Aigues, Vaucluse; Meyrargues, Bouches-du-Rhone; Valbonne, Alpes-Maritimes and in Cannes.
+"French Kiss" was filmed on location in Paris (George V Quatre Saisons; Louvre; American Embassy at 2 Ave Gabriel; Champs Élysées; Sacré Coeur, Montmartre; Grand Pharmacie de la Place Blanche; Palais de Chaillot; Places des Abbesses; Canadian Embassy, 35 Ave Montaigne; Rue Feutrier and rue Paul Albert; Rue des Rosiers; Eiffel Tower.)
+Also, at Paris Studios Cinema, Billancourt, Hauts-de-Seine; La Tour d’Aigues, Vaucluse; Meyrargues, Bouches-du-Rhone; Valbonne, Alpes-Maritimes and in Cannes.

-To Catch a Thief, 1995
+To Catch a Thief

-An American Werewolf In Paris,1997
+An American Werewolf In Paris

 This sequel to the classic Werewolf in London sees a group of American tourists on a cultural trip around Paris.
-Andy (Tom Everett Scott) jumps after a mysterious beauty, Serafine (Julie Delpy) who is in fact a werewolf from the Eiffel Tower (which was used for the filming in a pretty dramatic way).
+Andy (Tom Everett Scott) jumps after a mysterious beauty, Serafine (Julie Delpy) who is, in fact, a werewolf from the Eiffel Tower (which was used for the filming in a pretty dramatic way).